 Then, in 1967, they further reduced the Pickup Factor from 1.33 to 1.15, but only for hot water boilers.
 They let the factor for steam boiler sizing remain at 1.33 because steam piping is bigger than hot water piping.
 This is because steam is bigger than water.
 There's one problem here, though.
 Steam pipes contain hardly any water.
 But don't let that trouble you.
 Life is too short to fret about such things.

-And that brings us to modern systems.
-The pipes are well insulated and they're all inside the building.
-The system is running on outdoor-reset control so the water temperature is pretty tepid most of the time.
+And speaking of modern systems, those pipes are well-insulated and they're all inside the building.
+The system is probably running on outdoor-reset control, so the water temperature is pretty tepid most of the time.
 It could be a radiant system that's running on water cool enough to shower under.
 We're using an indirect domestic hot water heater.
 That pretty much removes the domestic load from the equation because we're also using a priority relay that plays with time.
 We've also got a half-dozen heating zones on this job because people are rarely in all the rooms at the same time.
 Heck, I once met a guy who regularly removes 10% of the total heating load for each zone he installs.
 He does this up to 30% and he has never once gotten into a jam.

 And the piping we're using nowadays is pretty small, isn't it?

 So maybe the Piping and Pickup Factor needs to be looked at again.